Sakuralbj/CNCF-GSoC/Arena/User_guide.md

 ```

 3\.
-Tensorflow serving with gpus
+Tensorflow serving with GPU

-You can deploy and serve a Tensorflow model with gpu
+You can deploy and serve a Tensorflow model with GPU

 Submit tensorflow serving job to deploy and serve machine learning models using the following command.